grip-on-software/data-gathering/README.md

 Software development process data gathering
 ===========================================

-The scripts and modules in this repository gather data from different sources that are used by software development teams and projects, as well as control a distributed setup of data gathering.
-The "scraper" scripts are part of a larger pipeline where the gathered data is made available for analysis purposes through a database setup.
+The Python scripts and modules in this repository gather data from different sources that are used by software development teams and projects, as well as control a distributed setup of data gathering.
+The "scraper" scripts are part of Grip on Software, a research project involving a larger pipeline where the gathered data is made available for analysis purposes through a database setup.

-The scripts read data from a source based on the requested project and any additional parameters (command-line arguments, settings and credentials).
+Each script reads data from a source based on the requested project and any additional parameters (command-line arguments, settings and credentials).
-Formatted data is then exported as a JSON file, which is usually a list of objects with properties.
-The data can be imported into a MonetDB database.
+Formatted data is then exported as a JSON file, which is usually a list of objects with properties, according to a defined schema.
+The exported data is suited for import into a MonetDB database.

 The modules are able to be deployed in different software development ecosystem setups.
 There are several ways to use the data gathering scripts and modules,